carpentries/instructor-training/episodes/15-carpentries.md

 under the fiscal sponsorship of
 [Community Initiatives][CI].
 Within this new organisation structure, Software Carpentry and Data Carpentry retained their identities as Lesson Programs of The Carpentries.
-On November 1, 2018, The Carpentries governance (formerly known as the Executive Council) approved [Library Carpentry](https://librarycarpentry.org/) as the third official Lesson Program of The Carpentries.
+On November 1, 2018, The Carpentries Executive Council (succeeded by Board of Directors in 2025) approved [Library Carpentry](https://librarycarpentry.org/) as the third official Lesson Program of The Carpentries.